 Effective financial management also involves identifying and mitigating various financial risks that healthcare organizations face.

-3. Insurance and Liability Management: Proper management of insurance policies and understanding liabilities are key components of risk management.
+- Insurance and Liability Management: Proper policy management and understanding liabilities are key components.
 This includes maintaining adequate malpractice and operational insurance and understanding the financial implications of potential legal issues.

 Compliance and risk management are integral parts of financial management in healthcare.
 They involve adhering to legal and regulatory requirements and developing strategies to identify and mitigate financial risks.